cookiebrains/villainy-of-zezzak/README.md

 ## File Structure and Deployment

-The `src` directory is published to a "Github Pages" website whenever you publish changes on the main branch.
+The "docs" directory is published to a "Github Pages" website whenever you publish changes on the main branch.

 ## Converting and Optimizing Images